Hemant Karkare

-Early life
+Early and personal life

-Hemant Karkare was born in a Maharashtrian Brahmin family.
+Hemant Karkare was born in a Maharashtrian family.

+He was married to Kavita Karkare (1957–2014), a college professor.
+They are the parents of two daughters and a son.

 Education and career

-Karkare did his primary schooling from Chittranjan Das Municipal Primary School, Wardha and then received his middle school and high school education from New English High School,Nagpur.
+Karkare did his primary schooling from Chittranjan Das Municipal Primary School, Wardha and then received his middle school and high school education from New English High School, Nagpur.
 He obtained a Bachelor of Engineering degree in Mechanical Engineering from Visvesvaraya National Institute of Technology, Nagpur in 1975.
 After graduation he worked for the National Productivity Council of the Government of India and then Hindustan Lever Limited (now called Hindustan Unilever Ltd.), India's largest FMCG company.

 Police service

 Karkare joined the Indian Police Service (IPS) as a member of the 1982 batch (35RR).
-Before becoming ATS Chief of Maharashtra State in January 2008, he was Joint Commissioner of Police (Administration) of Mumbai Police.
-He served seven years in Austria in the Research and Analysis Wing (RAW), India's external intelligence agency.

-According to former senior Mumbai Police officer Y.C.
-Pawar, Mr. Karkare was regarded as very influential officer in police circles.
+Before becoming the ATS Chief of Maharashtra State in January 2008, he was the Joint Commissioner of Police (Administration) of Mumbai.
+He also served seven years in Austria as an agent of the Research and Analysis Wing (RAW), India's external intelligence agency.
+According to former senior Mumbai Police officer Y. C. Pawar, Karkare was regarded as very influential officer in police circles.